Class 02 -Layers of Culture & Identity

 Your Free Rice Learning Program

 For your English motivation, you can choose any of the English categories and study as you wish.
-Your goal is to get 2,000 correct answers before the last class on 07/31/2024 at your pace, but do practice sometime every week.
-This is 20% of the class grade, and you will help feed children around the world in hunger for free sponsored by the United Nations and the World Food Programme, which won a Nobel Peace Prize!
+Your goal is to get 4,000 correct answers before the last class in January at your pace, but do practice sometimes every week.
+This is 20% of the class grade, and you will help feed children around the world who are hungry for free, sponsored by the United Nations and the World Food Programme, which won a Nobel Peace Prize!